5 MINUTE READ

 Leaders that struggle for cross functional power have developed bad reputations.
 Their habits and reflexes have unintended consequences.
 Most of the time they're unaware of their counterproductive behaviors.
 They're often surprised to hear from peers that they're difficult to work with.

-Examples of Power Plays that don't work -
+Influencing techniques that don't work -

 |NEGATIVE ATTRIBUTES||"DON'TS" (COUNTERPRODUCTIVE BEHAVIORS)|